 This species is found along the Amazonian slopes of the northeastern Andes and in the Huancabamba depression in northern Peru (Cajamarca and Piura Regions).
 It occurs between 1,920–3,100 m asl, reaching the summit of the cordillera between Chanaque and Huancabamba (Duellman 2004).
 Its extent of occurrence (EOO) is 790 km2 and it occurs at less than five threat-defined locations.

 Habitat and Ecology

-This little-known cloud forest species is active along streams by day, and has been found under rocks within and along streams at night (Duellman 2004).
+This cloud forest species is active along streams by day, and has been found under rocks within and along streams at night (Duellman 2004).
 Eggs are presumably laid in leaf-litter on the forest floor; once tadpoles hatch, adults transport them to muddy pool habitats in streams to complete development.
 Larval transport and free-swimming tadpoles of this species have been recorded in February (Duellman 2004).

-Further research is needed into this little-known species regarding the limits of its range, population trends, threats and tolerance of habitat modification.
+Further research is needed into the limits of its range, population trends, use, threats and tolerance of habitat modification.

 Data Deficient (DD)

 Listed as Endangered because its extent of occurrence (EOO) is 790 km2, it occurs in fewer than five threat-defined locations, and there is ongoing decline in the extent and quality of habitat in Huancabamba.

 IUCN SSC Amphibian Specialist Group 2018.
 Hyloxalus sylvaticus.
 The IUCN Red List of Threatened Species 2018: e.T55154A89200227. http://dx.doi.org/10.2305/IUCN.UK.2018-1.RLTS.T55154A89200227.en .Downloaded on 19 February 2019